native-land-digital/next-nld/README.md

 - Keep seed file in public repo?
 Or only on request from a user?

 Junior:
-- Migrate blog posts from Wordpress to an external blog site
 - Adding links to social media to footer
 - Adding modal to front page map
 - Mobile layout
 - Adding strings for internationalization
+- Migrate blog posts from Wordpress to an external blog site
 - Reviewing API returning 400 vs 500 errors
 - Adding Instagram feed (looks a bit complicated annoyingly)
+- Create API documentation at external documentation site

 Bugs:
 - Working to get either database in the right encoding, downloading seed file in better encoding, or render properly in frontend with special characters
 - Possible sql injection until we figure out the sql raw query in index.php POST and polygons/id PUT
 - Ensuring poly-in-poly (index.php POST) can take multiple polygons
-- Some territory slugs do not work as URLs -- possible to use IDs and do redirects instead?
+- Some territory slugs do not work as URLs -- possible to use IDs and do redirects from old slugs instead?
 - Looking around for any small errors with JSX in server or frontend code, resolving
 - Issues with maximum glyphs in Mapbox GL JS front page map (style issue?)
 - Small cleanups (removing email verification / password reset notes in Log In, adding link to Login from Signup)